 All you have to do is sign up and upload your designs to products in your Redbubble shop to instantly tap into Redbubble’s huge global audience.

 Customers browsing the site will stumble upon them and if they love your designs, they’ll buy them.
 You’ll get paid, and Redbubble will take care of the rest.
 They’ll handle the fulfillment and print and ship orders directly to the customer.
 Easy!

 It’s free to sell on Redbubble.
 They take their cut out of your product sales as part of the base price.
+And take a cut of your profits as well if you’re on a standard account.
 You set your own margins.

 Merch by Amazon is Amazon’s own print-on-demand program.
 If you have creative ideas and want to have your own merchandise store where you can sell digital products, and other custom products, you can do this on the world-renowned Amazon marketplace.